 Why General Operating Support Is Valuable

-General operating grants:
+General operating grants can:

-Measuring Outcomes
+Measuring Outcomes Without Adding Burden

 “Is the organization still running, financially sound, and operating high-quality programs that benefit our community?”

 “Too often, as funders, we force our grantees to embark on new projects because that’s what we’re willing to fund.
-Yet, organizations with strong core programs often desperately need funds for administrative costs to maintain those programs’ strength.
+Yet organizations with strong core programs often desperately need funds for administrative costs to maintain those programs’ strength.
 If you’re nervous about outright operating grants, consider granting more than a requested project budget to offset administrative costs for that project.”

 “Core operating support has allowed [The Boys and Girls Club] to avoid mission drift in seeking funding.”